MelodiousMeadow/FitnessHacksAnalysis/README.md

-# _Fitness Hacks for Life_ ~ Wellness eCommerce Platform Insights
+# _Fitness Hacks for Life_ ~ Wellness eCommerce Insights

-**_At Fitness Hacks for Life (FHFL), a wellness platform and eCommerce site dedicated to promoting mental well-being through empathy, compassion, and evidenced-based information.
-They create a safe and inclusive space where individuals can access reliable mental health resources, connect with a supportive community, and explore tools such as articles, personalized journal templates, and workbooks to navigate mental health challenges and relieve stress._**
+**_This project analyzes Fitness Hacks for Life (FHFL), a wellness platform and eCommerce site, by evaluating its digital ad campaigns using Google Ads, Google Analytics, and Tableau.
+FHFL promotes mental well-being through empathy, compassion, and evidence-based resources.
+The dashboard provides insights into campaign performance across regions and devices, with the goal of optimizing outreach and increasing FHFL's impact.
+Alongside mental health content—such as expert-driven articles, podcasts, and tools like personalized journals and stress-relief workbooks—FHFL’s eCommerce store offers products designed to support overall well-being, creating a holistic space for mental health and community connection._**

-**_This project focuses on analyzing the performance of FHFL’s digital advertising campaigns using Google Ads, Google Analytics, and Tableau.
-By leveraging these platforms, the dashboard offers insights into campaign effectiveness across different regions and devices, aiming to optimize FHFL's outreach and impact on promoting mental well-being._**

 ## Notable Terms Defined
 - **Impressions:** The number of times an ad is displayed to users.